 Risk Management framework: The Company and its Subsidiary have Risk Managementframework to inform the Audit Committee and Board members about risk assessment andminimization procedures and periodical review to ensure that Executive Management controlsrisks by means of properly designed framework.

-Internal Financial Control and Systems: The Company has an internal control systemcommensurate with size scale and complexity of its operations.
-Testing of such controlsystems form a part of internal audit schedule.
+Internal Financial Control and Systems: The Company has an internal control systemcommensurate with its size scale nature and complexity of its operations.
+The Companyhas appointed independent Chartered Accountant firm as Internal Auditors who auditsgovernance risks management and internal controls and processes.
+The Internal Auditorspresent their findings to the Audit Committee.
+Testing of Internal Financials Controlsalso form a part of internal audit schedule.
 The scope and authority of internal auditisdefinedin Audit Committee Charter adopted by the Company.

-10.1 Corporate Social responsibility
+10.1 Corporate Social Responsibility

-10.2 Safety Health and Environment:
+10.2 Safety Health and Environment

 11. Human Resources